 In 2010, the government released a second round of funding - this time for adult and children's hospices to improve their buildings and equipment.
 Once again the charity applied but didn't receive as much as it needed but did get sufficient to refurbish and enlarge the old laundry and complete renew and enlarge the old day hospice.
 The Day Hospice then became know as the Keech Palliative Care Centre (KPCC) to reflect the wider variety of services it now provides as well as the traditional day hospice care.

 In 2013 the charity was pleased to receive funding to refurbish the old kitchen, boilers, dining room and reception - the final part of the plan dreamt up in 2008!
-These will be complete by 2014.

 Going forward and subject to funding, the focus is to improve and extend services and facilities for relatives, friends and visitors of patients using either hospice.

 From that first germ of an idea back in 1986, Keech Hospice Care today has grown into one of the region’s most respected and supported charities.